 Doctors who are reckless or careless while treating patients should pay for any injuries and losses a patient suffers because of that misconduct.
 However, there are many restrictions on civil claims against medical professionals that do not apply to other personal injury cases.
 Navigating them all without guidance from an experienced attorney can be challenging for anyone to manage.

 To recover compensation for a healthcare professional’s negligence, working with a Blue Bell medical malpractice lawyer is a must.
-At Ostroff Injury Law, our legal team has a track record of winning these types of cases.
+At Ostroff Godshall Injury and Accident Lawyers, our legal team has a track record of winning these types of cases.
 For instance, we recovered a $1,300,000 pre-trial settlement for a client injured by a doctor’s malpractice when he cut a nerve in her shoulder while performing a routine biopsy on her skin.

 What Does Medical Malpractice Look Like?